shernee/01_cmpe255/README.md

 ## Project 4

-Illustration of low-code AutoML using PyCaret
+Illustration of low-code AutoML using PyCaret and demo's of Multiclass Classification and Regression using Gradio

 For Timeseries modeling I have used Pythons Statsmodels library, as I had package dependency issues with PyCarets Timeseries module